-Since the early years of man, women have used the marijuana plant to aid with pain related to pregnancy and menstruation.
+Since the early years, women have used the marijuana plant to aid with pain related to pregnancy and menstruation.
 Tonics were made by using cannabis and a mixture of other herbs as a pain reliever, and prescriptions were written for the whole flower itself.
 While there isn’t enough research compiled to support or deny cannabis’ role in female menstrual health, it’s fairly safe to assume weed can fight PMS.

 Does cannabis affect men and women differently?